iunu/artemis_api/README.md

 ## Usage

+#### Instantiating your Client

 In order to use this gem, you will need to be set up as a developer in the Artemis Portal.
 If you're not, please contact Artemis CS in order to get that settled.

 Once you have developer access, go to Settings and choose "OAuth 2.0 Applications" at the bottom of the sidebar to set up an application by entering the name and redirect URI you wish to use.
 You will then be provided with an application ID and a secret ID, which you will need in order to authenticate with Artemis.

+The first step to actually using this gem is to instantiate an instance of `ArtemisApi::Client` and there are two different ways to do so depending on if you're handling OAuth in your own app or not.

-(Please note that this gem doesn't currently handle OAuth.
-You will need to do that on your own in order to generate your access token and refresh token.
-We recommend using the [OAuth2 gem](https://github.com/oauth-xx/oauth2).
-You'll also need to pass in the `expires_at` for when your token will exipire.)
+If you intend to do a full OAuth flow, we recommend using the [OAuth2 gem](https://github.com/oauth-xx/oauth2).
+After authenticating with OAuth and generating your access token and refresh token, you can use them to instantiate your Client instance.
+You'll also need to pass in the `expires_at` for when your token will expire.
+That looks like this:

-Once you have all this info, the first step to actually using this gem is to instantiate an instance of `ArtemisApi::Client` - which requires an access token, a refresh token,

 ```ruby
 options = {app_id: 'your_artemis_application_id',